-You can apply for the Disability Premium Waiver Option with Life Cover, TPD Cover or Critical Illness Cover.
+You can apply for the Premium Waiver Option with Life Cover, TPD Cover or Critical Illness Cover.

-We'll waive your premiums for the cover where this option has been selected if, as a result of sickness or injury, for three consecutive months you're:

-- totally unable to work in any occupation for which you're suited by training, education or experience

-- not earning any income; and

-- following the advice of a doctor.

-We'll waive your premiums until the earlier of:

-- your return to work

-- you commence earning an income; or

-- the policy anniversary immediately after you turn 65.
+Waiver event How does it work?
+How long does the waiver last?
+Disability We'll waive your premiums for the cover where this option has been selected if, as a result of sickness or injury, for three consecutive months you're: totally unable to work in any occupation for which you're reasonably suited by training, education or experience not earning any income; and following the advice of a doctor We'll waive your premiums until the earlier of: your return to work you commence earning an income; or the policy anniversary immediately after you turn 65.
+Retrenchment We'll waive your premiums for the cover where this option has been selected if you're retrenched.
+To exercise this option for retrenchment, you must have: had the Premium Waiver Option for at least 12 months; and been with the same employer, on a full-time basis, for at least 12 months.
+We'll waive your premiums due to retrenchment only once in any five year period.
+We will also waive any Income Protection insurance premiums on your policy.
+We'll waive your premiums for up to 12 months, until the earlier of: your return to work you commence earning an income; or the policy anniversary immediately after you turn 65.